 - It is always important to bring communication down to the community before deployments so they know who is coming into their area and for what purpose.

-In conclusion, the ARP program in Zimbabwe has demonstrated how granular open geospatial data and maps can significantly improve disaster preparedness and response.
+In conclusion, by providing granular open geospatial data and maps for the creation of multi-hazard contingency plans, the ARP program has demonstrated that it can contribute to disaster preparedness and response at the local level.
 By anticipating and preparing for potential issues before they occur, communities can mitigate the devastating impacts of natural disasters.
 Disasters are everyone’s business.

 The pilot program’s success sets the stage for further reviews and expansion across Zimbabwe and other regions prone to similar disasters.
 As we face an increasingly unpredictable future due to climate change, proactive, data-driven solutions such as the ARP will only become more crucial in fostering resilience and protecting vulnerable communities.